* This page is for Consumers *

 People with lactose intolerance usually cannot tolerate milk and other dairy products, all of which contain lactose.
 Adults usually develop symptoms only after they consume more than 8 to 12 ounces (250 to 375 milliliters) of milk.
 Some people recognize early in life that milk and other dairy products cause gastrointestinal problems and consciously or unconsciously avoid dairy products.

-Children with milk allergy also develop symptoms after consuming milk or milk products.
-However, these symptoms usually resemble other allergic reactions with itching, rash, and/or wheezing.
+Children with cow's milk allergy also develop symptoms after consuming milk or milk products.
+However, these symptoms, such as itching, rash, and/or wheezing, resemble other allergic reactions.
 Sometimes children have digestive tract symptoms, such as vomiting, abdominal pain, and rarely diarrhea.

 * This page is for Consumers *